hust1902/PocketRPG/README.md

 **Features:**

 PocketRPG is made for servers to create a better adventure experience, using quests and special classes which there are 4 of.
-(Mage, Warrior, Assassin, Tanker) Each using different items to fight and abilities in battle.
-Assassin class is only available to those who have the permission class.special, so you could give that out on voterewards!
+(Mage, Warrior, Assassin, Tanker) Each using different items to fight and abilities to use.
 This only works when RPGworld in config is defined. use the command /rpg start <class> to begin.
 Using weapons and items from classes requires mana, which regenerates over time.
 (Hunger bar) Make sure hunger is on in your server for this to work.